Mike-B-123/startup/notes.md

 1. use this command in the terminal "./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s startup" (or simon instead of startup)
 2. Also make sure to use the Go live extenstion to text your code as you go instead of using just code pen (after every go live you will need to close the 500 port)

-***Midterm Review:***
+## Midterm Review:
-**In the following code, what does the link element do?**
+### In the following code, what does the link element do?
-- The link element allows authors to link their document to other resources.
+- "<link href="main.css" rel="stylesheet" />" The link element allows authors to link their document to other resources.
 The destination of the link(s) is given by the href attribute, which must be present and must contain a valid non-empty URL potentially surrounded by spaces.
 A link element must have rel attribute.

 **In the following code,  what does a div tag do?**
 - The div tag in HTML is a container that is used to group other HTML elements together and apply styles to them as a unit